 Tips to Save Money and Estimate Your Required Salary

-Optimize transport with a €16–€32 monthly pass (depending on city and integration) and target a family monthly income of €2,500–€3,000 to comfortably cover housing, food, utilities, and other expenses.
+A €16–€32 monthly transport pass covers most daily commuting needs.
+For families, target a monthly income of €2,500–€3,000 to comfortably cover housing, food, utilities, and other expenses.

 Cut Housing Costs

-Use rental websites like Imobiliare.ro and OLX.ro to benchmark the cost of renting and spot deals.
-Budget utilities (€80–€150/month for a small apartment) into your total monthly estimate.
+Use rental websites like Imobiliare.ro and OLX.ro to benchmark the cost of renting and find deals.
+Always budget utilities (€80–€150/month for a small apartment) into your total monthly estimate.

 Consider new buildings to avoid repair costs.